TurnerSoftware/RobotsExclusionTools/README.md

 Like the `RobotsFileParser`, this parser is built around the tokenization and validation system and is similarly extendable.

 There is no RFC available to define the formats of metatag or `X-Robots-Tag` data.
-The parser follows the base formatting rules described in the NoRobots RFC regarding fields combined with rules from [Google's documentation on the robots metatag](https://developers.google.com/search/reference/robots_meta_tag).
+The parser follows the base formatting rules described in the NoRobots and the Robots Exclusion Protocol RFCs regarding fields combined with rules from [Google's documentation on the robots metatag](https://developers.google.com/search/reference/robots_meta_tag).
 There are ambiguities in the rules described there (like whether there is rule inheritence from global scope) which may be different to what other implementations may use.

 ## Example Usage